vestergaardj/sqlbits-adib/5-FirstDataFLow_enriched.md

 Linked Service: ADLS_Crime

+**Settings**

 Click *Settings*

-Browse for data/enriched/crime (if the path does not exist, create it in Azure Storage Explorer)
+Browse for data/enriched (if the path does not exist, create it in Azure Storage Explorer)

 Click *Mapping*